Laws requiring teaching of the Holocaust: Efficacy of Holocaust education practice

 According to an article released by ASU in August of 2021, Governor Doug Ducey signed into law HB 2241, which mandated student education on topics of genocide a minimum of two times from 7th through 12th grades.
 The vice president of the Phoenix Holocaust Association, Janice Friebaum, stated that there has not been a comprehensive review of state laws that mandate Holocaust education, to establish their quality of education and generally successful implementation.
 The ASU article also brought to light a 2020 study by the Pew Research Center demonstrating that less than half of Americans were able to ascertain that Hitler came into political power through democratic processes.
 Three out of ten Americans stated they did not know how many Jewish people were killed, one in ten overestimated the number, and 15% believe that fewer than 3 million Jewish people lost their lives.
-Experts in the holocaust and World War II events seem to see a “rise in ignorance and anti-Semetic attacks” (Lindsey Stillman, World War II Studies, Master’s Student) and cite it as the reason they wish to conduct some form of systematic quality control over the education programs on a large scale to ensure their effectiveness.
+Experts in the holocaust and World War II events seem to see a "rise in ignorance and anti-Semitic attacks" (Lindsey Stillman, World War II Studies, Master’s Student) and cite it as the reason they wish to conduct some form of systematic quality control over the education programs on a large scale to ensure their effectiveness.